Living Lives of Sterile Futility

 I started this blog post a few weeks back.
-I started it in anger and I realized as I was typing furiously into my iPhone amidst the ruins of my compost bins in the alley behind my urban farm how ridulous my situation really was.
-So I saved it as a draft.
+I started it in anger and I realized as I was typing furiously into my iPhone amidst the ruins of my compost bins in the alley behind my urban farm how ridiculous my situation really was.
+“You are all living lives of sterile futility!”
+I was grumbling about this, so I saved it as a draft.
 I can come back to it now with perspective.
 When I was taking apart the compost bins, I discovered three things:

 - The homeless in the neighborhood had been using the bins to hide their belongings (now wet and moldy and ruined – because they were in a compost bin).